sturents/api-java/README.md

 Install using maven.
 Can be tested using `com.sturents.api.Cli` by running:

-    java -cp /path/to/jar/file com.sturents.api.Cli LANDLORD_ID API_KEY
+    java -cp /path/to/jar/file com.sturents.api.Cli LANDLORD_ID API_KEY /path/to/file.json

 With the arguments in capitals replaced by their respective values.
-It will load a file in the document root called "data.json"

 ## Send data to StuRents